Lieber Code: Philippine–American War

 An abridged version of the Lieber Code was published in The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies (1899).
 Lieber's son, Guido Norman Lieber, was the Judge Advocate General of the Army (1895–1901), during the Spanish–American War (April 21 – August 13, 1898) and Philippine–American War (February 4, 1899 – July 2, 1902).
 The Lieber Code was the military law then applied for courts martial of American military personnel, and for litigation against the Filipino natives and against the Filipino revolutionaries fighting the U.S. occupation of the Philippine Islands; e.g. the unlawful concentration camps of General J. Franklin Bell and war-crime trial of Littleton Waller.

 U.S. Law of War Manual

 In 2015, the United States Department of Defense published its Law of War Manual.
 It was updated and revised in July 2023.
 The Manual explicitly refers to the Lieber Code, and the Lieber Code's influence on the Law of War Manual is apparent throughout.

+It has been noted that the Law of War Manual — in the part where it states that "Persons Placed Hors de Combat" (individuals who are out of combat) may not lawfully be attacked once they have surrendered or been incapacitated — stands in conflict with statements, within the U.S. chain of command, according to which an order of "no quarter, no mercy" has been issued.
+Even if the Lieber Code were considered merely a formalization of internal U.S. rules of engagement, a normative conflict, with this kind of statements, would nonetheless exist.